Ramnivas Rawat: Personal life

 Rawat was born on 21 January 1960 to Late Ganesh Prasad Rawat and Bhanti bai in Sunvai Tehsil in Vijaypur in Madhya Pradesh.
 He graduated with a Bachelor of Science degree and later earned a Masters with Gold Medal in History and LLB.
 Rawat is married to Uma Rawat, with whom he has two sons and two daughters.

 Political career

 Five Term MLA Rawat entered politics through Indian Youth Congress in 1986.
 He was first elected as MLA from Vijaypur in 1990 and then in 1993.
 Rawat was inducted as Cabinet Minister in 1993 in Digvijay Singh cabinet.
 Subsequently, he won his elections from Vijaypur constituency in 2003, 2008 and 2013.

 In 2018 Assembly election, he lost to his nearest rival by 2890 votes from Vijaypur constituency.
-In 2019 Loksabha election, he contested against Narendra Singh Tomar and lost by 113341 votes from Morena.
+In 2019 Loksabha election, he contested against Narendra Singh Tomar and lost by 1,13,341 votes from Morena Lok Sabha.

-Rawat is member of All Indian Congress Committee and working president of Madhya Pradesh Congress.

-Political Views

-He supports Congress Party's Ideology.
-It is a very astonishing fact about him whenever he is about to get a chance of being a minister he loses assembly elections.
+Rawat joined the BJP on 30 April 2024 in the presence of Chief Minister Mohan Yadav.
+He took oath as minister in Madhya Pradesh cabinet on 8 July 2024.